thediveo/kdenlive-project-analyzer/README.md

 # Local Installation

 There is no specific installation; simply download/clone this project into its own directory.
-Then please install the the `Saxonce` folder from the [Saxon-CE XSLT 2.0 distribution](http://www.saxonica.com/ce/index.xml) into your local Kdenlive Project Analyzer copy (keeping the `Saxonce` folder).
+Then please install the `Saxonce` folder from the [Saxon-CE XSLT 2.0 distribution](http://www.saxonica.com/ce/index.xml) into your local Kdenlive Project Analyzer copy (keeping the `Saxonce` folder).
 That's all.

 # Starting the Analyzer